Matt-Eva/freecreate-go-neo/notes.md

       - One solution to this is to just replicate the blocked creators whenever a new user node is added to a database
       - This would entail getting the blocked creators from the main user database, then MERGEing them into the new database as needed.
       - It's possible that this would require round trips to and from the database - first to check if the user node exists in the sharded database - if they don't, run the query.
+      - This could also simply be handled client side by loading a users blocked creators, then checking if a piece of content has that creator id and name using a hash table.
     - AUTHOR_IN_LIB relationships - User -> Creator
     - HAS_BOOKSHELF relationships - User -> Bookshelf
 - There will be a sharded content-centric database into which user and creator information will be federated